tonychu805/syno_bi/documents/strategy/PRD.md

 ### Objectives
 - Integrate multiple internal and external data sources into a single BI architecture.
-- Develop and deploy predictive models to forecast sales volumes and product demand.
+- Develop and deploy predictive models to forecast next-quarter sales volumes and product demand.
+- Deliver quarterly volume and revenue forecasts for SVR-RM T1/T2/T3 (overall and top 5 customers) and priority regions, while surfacing SVR-DT-DS consumer market trends.
 - Provide commercial and marketing teams with a unified view of execution KPIs, competitive intelligence, and market dynamics.
 - Support the creation of data-backed business cases for new product launches and regional investments.